Out-Law Guide 5 min. read

 Mass actions procedure

 Wider change is also expected.
-Even prior to the Act, recommendations had already been made for a mass actions procedure that would sit alongside the test case procedure.
+Even prior to the Act, recommendations had been made for a mass actions procedure that would sit alongside the test case procedure.
 The government published its Implementation Plan on Civil Justice Efficiencies and Reform Measures ('the Implementation Plan') in May 2022, which addresses how it intends to implement reforms proposed by the Report of the Review of the Administration of Civil Justice.
 The Implementation Plan includes legislation for a comprehensive Multi-Party Action (MPA) procedure in Ireland, with a draft bill to be published in H1 2023, and legislation to be enacted in H1 2024.
+However, to date, no draft bill has been published.
 In the context of MPAs, the Implementation Plan refers to legislation for a multi-party action along the lines of the UK’s group litigation orders as well as a separate single representative action procedure encompassing multiple claims.

 Accordingly, it is likely that we will see an increase in the number of mass actions in Ireland in light of the new procedure the Act will introduce as well as the introduction on a comprehensive MPA procedure in 2024, with further reforms on other areas such as litigation funding.